How to Speed Up a Disability Appeal

 - Maintain regular communication with the SSA using certified mail and documented phone conversations

-- Submit complete, organized appeals with all required documentation to avoid processing delays and improve your chances of learning how to speed up a disability appeal successfully
+- Submit complete, organized appeals with all required documentation to help avoid processing delays when learning how to speed up a disability appeal